Azure-Samples/LUIS-DevOps-Template/README.md

 You can find out more about LUIS in the [Language Understanding (LUIS) documentation](https://docs.microsoft.com/azure/cognitive-services/luis/).

+**Important:** This repo is built to be used as a *template* to create your own repo.
+Please ensure that you review the [project setup instructions](./docs/1-project-setup.md) before you fork or clone.

 ## Contents

 | File/folder        | Description                                |